 Final (40% of course grade)

-From time to time we will give brief homework exercises to be discussed in class.
-No grade will be assigned for class participation as such, but such exercises and contribution to discussions in general will be taken into account when we assess the grade for class participation.
+From time to time we will give brief homework assignments to be discussed in class.
+No grade will be assigned for class participation as such, but we tend to look kindly on students who manifest a lively interest in the proceedings.

 Exam questions will be based on material covered in readings, slides, and class discussion.
 Class slides will be posted shortly after each class.